 Native Canadian Centre of Toronto is Toronto’s oldest Indigenous community organization and one of the original Friendship Centres in Canada, the NCCT provides social, recreational, cultural and spiritual services for the Indigenous community and visitors alike.

-If you are engaged in consultation or are working with a particular community and would like to donate directly to the community, you can do so.
+If you are engaged in consultation or are working with a particular community and would like to donate directly to a community initiative, you can do so.
 If you are concerned that private funding interferes with government funding, don’t be as it doesn’t.
 Private funding of initiatives in Indigenous communities, particularly remote communities, is sometimes the only way a community can provide something as basic as a community Christmas dinner.

 Making a charitable donation that helps support Indigenous Peoples is just one of the many ways to walk together on the path to reconciliation.